Tending the Flame

 Come, let’s tend this flame together…

-Join us for a weekend full of song, inspiration, best practices, community connection, continued mentorship, and of course… outrageously delicious food.
+Join us for a full day of song, inspiration, best practices, community connection, continued mentorship, and of course… outrageously delicious food.

 This reunion is open to the three cohorts who have completed the Song Leader Training.
 All are welcome, whether or not you’ve started your own group, are leading folks in song, or are simply continuing to soak up the magic of our time together.